Code-Institute-Submissions/rockanrolla/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
+- "Takk!" to my mentor [Simen Daehlin](http://simen.dehlin.info/#home) and "Bedankt!" to student [Anna Greaves](https://github.com/AJGreaves) for all the help, patience and examples shown.
+Their help through different channels has been key to this project development!
+"Gracias!"